Sphericality and Smoothness of Schubert Varieties: BP Decomposition and Homogeneous Fiber Bundles

 \section{BP Decomposition and Homogeneous Fiber Bundles}

 Let $Q$ be a parabolic subgroup containing a parabolic subgroup $P$, and let $w$ be an element from $W^P$.
 Then $w$ can be expressed, in a unique way, as a product of the form $w= vu$, where $v\in W^Q$ and $u\in W^P \cap W_Q$.
 This decomposition of $w$ is called the {\em parabolic decomposition of $w$ with respect to $Q$}.
-If any of the following equivalent conditions is satisfied, then the parabolic decomposition $w=vu$ is called a {\em right BP decomposition of $w$}: \begin{enumerate} \item $u$ is the maximal length element in $[e,w]\cap W_Q$. \item The Poincar\'e polynomial of the Schubert variety $X_{wP}$ is the product of the Poincar\'e polynomials of the Schubert varieties $X_{vQ}$ and $X_{uP}$. \item The set $S(v) \cap W_Q$ is contained in $D_L(u)=\{ s\in S:\ \ell(su) < \ell(u) \}$. \item The projection $p_{P,Q} \vert_{X_{wP}} : X_{wP} \to X_{vQ}$ is a fiber bundle with fibers isomorphic to $X_{uP}$. \end{enumerate}
+If any of the following equivalent conditions is satisfied, then the parabolic decomposition $w=vu$ is called a {\em right BP decomposition of $w$}: \begin{enumerate} \item $u$ is the maximal length element in $[id,w]\cap W_Q$. \item The Poincar\'e polynomial of the Schubert variety $X_{wP}$ is the product of the Poincar\'e polynomials of the Schubert varieties $X_{vQ}$ and $X_{uP}$. \item The set $S(v) \cap W_Q$ is contained in $D_L(u)=\{ s\in S:\ \ell(su) < \ell(u) \}$. \item The projection $p_{P,Q} \vert_{X_{wP}} : X_{wP} \to X_{vQ}$ is a fiber bundle with fibers isomorphic to $X_{uP}$. \end{enumerate}

-The ``left BP decomposition of $w$'' is defined similarly, by using the minimal length right coset representatives instead of the minimal length left coset representative.
-From now on we will refer to a right BP decomposition simply as a BP decomposition.
-A BP decomposition $w= vu$ ($w\in W^P$, $v\in W^Q$) is said to be a {\em Grassmannian BP decomposition of $w$} if $|S(w)| = |S(v)| +1$.
+The ``left BP decomposition of $w$'' is defined similarly, by using the minimal length right coset representatives instead of the minimal length left coset representatives.
+From now on we will refer to a right BP decomposition simply as a {\em BP decomposition}.
+A BP decomposition $w= vu$ ($w\in W^P$, $v\in W^Q$) is said to be a {\em Grassmann BP decomposition of $w$} if $|S(w)| = |S(v)| +1$.
 If $S(w)$ is equal to $S$, then $Q$ is a maximal parabolic subgroup.

-Next, we will briefly review the homogeneous fiber bundles from a more general viewpoint.
+Next, we will briefly review homogeneous fiber bundles from a more general viewpoint.
 Let $K$ be a connected algebraic subgroup of a connected algebraic group $L$, and let $Z$ be a normal $K$-variety.
 A {\em homogeneous bundle over $L/K$ associated with $Z$}, denoted by $L*_K Z $, is the quotient variety $(L\times Z) / K$, where the action of $K$ is given by

 Then $L$ also acts on $L*_KZ$ via its left multiplication on the first factor of $L\times Z$.
 The natural projection $L*_K Z\to L/K$ is $L$-equivariant.